kamranahmedse/developer-roadmap/src/data/guides/frontend-web-developer-portfolio.md

 Your personal portfolio usually crafts the first impression for potential employers and clients.
 Investing time in creating a well-designed, structured, and user-friendly portfolio that captures your experience is important.

 Additionally, web developer portfolios are not a one-time effort.
 They require constant updates on your latest projects.
-The [roadmap.sh](https://roadmap.sh)’s [frontend development](https://roadmap.sh/frontend) and [backend development](https://roadmap.sh/backend) roadmaps are valuable resources to keep your skills up to date, whether as a frontend developer, backend developer, or full stack developer.
-Additionally, you can track your learning paths and connect with a vibrant community by [signing up](https://roadmap.sh/signup) on the [roadmap.sh](http://roadmap.sh) platform.
+The [roadmap.sh](https://roadmap.sh)’s [frontend development roadmap](https://roadmap.sh/frontend) is a valuable resource to keep your skills up to date, and our [frontend developer questions](https://roadmap.sh/questions/frontend) guide can help you to ace your next interview.
+Additionally, you can track your learning paths and connect with a vibrant community by [signing up](https://roadmap.sh/signup) on the roadmap.sh platform.